The need for Alternatives to Impact Factors

 CiteScore is also a ratio-based indicator, which is similar to impact factors.
 The indicator is calculated by dividing the number of citations by the number of publications in a given journal.
 The only difference is that it covers pieces published in the past three years.
 Apart from having a wider window, another advantage is that the database employed is based on the broader system Scopus.
 Scopus contains thousands of articles, including international publications, and online sources.
 What’s more, it allows free access.
 The producer of this score is Elsevier and experts update indexes every month (“Citation Performance Indicators – A Very Short Introduction,” 2017).
 However, these indicators are not perfect either: for instance, CiteScore can be biased when it comes to aspects, such as front matter and news.

-Impact per publication (IPP) is another type of a ratio-based indicator.
+Impact per Publication (IPP) is another type of ratio-based indicator.
 It’s also assessed on a three-year window and the database employed by Scopus.
 Note that previously, the index was known as raw impact per publication (“Indicators,” 2017).
-One of the advantages of these metrics is their clarity: the impact per publication includes information only about papers that are classified as articles, reviews or conference publications.
+One of the advantages of these metrics is their clarity: the impact per publication includes information only about papers that are classified as articles, reviews, or conference publications.
 However, defining the type of publication can be tricky and lead to misleading data.

 Source-normalized impact per paper (SNIP) is also essential.
 It’s similar to impact per publication; however, it accounts for differences between various fields of work (“SNIP (Source Normalized Impact per Paper),” 2018).
 This classification gives experts the chance to compare different scientific fields.
 The assumption is that a source with high citation is more likely to have a high impact per paper.
 Note, however, that the citation potential varies between fields – it’s not surprising that life sciences and emerging topics have a higher potential.